Otlis Sampimon Otlis Sampimon

 The above method is quite a challenge for me because I try to go beyond the recording image, however there is nothing wrong with making that kind of image.
 The dreamy character or shooting into the sun with an red oak tree leaf in front of the lens so that only the silhouette is visible, are possibilities that I like to try out.
 Trial and error in other words just do it over and over again until you are satisfied.
 The details in the ink drops or the stains on the hat also lend themselves well to abstract images.
 I'm not completely satisfied with the latter yet and this part need some practice.
 To be continued!

-More images in the “New Work” gallery.
+More images in the “Toadstools” gallery.

 Enjoy!